How to secure your home network

 Do you need a VPN?
 Not necessarily.
 Several websites use HTTPS, a web protocol that uses a strong form of encryption called SSL or TLS.
 And it does a lot to make the web a more secure and privacy-respecting place.

 However, a VPN still has its advantages.
 If you do decide to go with one, do some research and make sure you choose a secure, reputable option.
+Dive into our blog post to learn more about what a VPN is and how it enhances online security.

 8. Set up a guest Wi-Fi network

 Do you often have friends and family over?
-If they connect to your Wi-Fi, it's crucial to set up a guest network.
-This separate network can be set up in your router's settings and will prevent anyone from exposing you by using an infected device or accidentally downloading a virus while on your Wi-Fi.
+If they connect to your Wi-Fi, it’s crucial to set up a separate guest network.
+This separate network can be set up in your router’s settings and will prevent anyone from exposing you by using an infected device or accidentally downloading a virus while on your Wi-Fi.

 The guest network acts as a new access point to your router, keeping your home network and all devices connected to it separate so that only you have access to your network.

-You can also set up a guest Wi-Fi network to keep some of your own devices separate.
+You can also set up a separate guest network to keep some of your own devices separate.
 Some Internet of Things (IoT) hardware is less secure than a computer or smartphone and much more vulnerable to hacking.

-You can use a guest network to connect devices that don't hold as much sensitive data, such as smart appliances like refrigerators.
-If a hacker found a way to hack one of your IoT devices, they would only have access to the guest network - not what your laptop, phone and other devices with personal information are connected to.
+You can use a separate guest network to connect devices that don’t hold as much sensitive data, such as smart appliances like refrigerators.
+If a hacker found a way to hack one of your IoT devices, they would only have access to the separate guest network - not what your laptop, phone and other devices with personal information are connected to.

 9. Turn off Wi-Fi Protected Setup (WPS)